-If you want guidance on a range of issues and maybe want us to directly manage your investments, you may want one of our fixed-fee WealthCare™ programs.
+If you want guidance on a range of issues and maybe want us to directly manage your investments without paying a variable AUM fee based on your investment balance, you may want one of our fixed-fee WealthCare™ programs.

 Whether you are a Do-It-Yourself investor or someone starting out, we can help you make smarter money moves.